Macrophage: Phagocytosis

 Macrophages are professional phagocytes and are highly specialized in removal of dying or dead cells and cellular debris.
-This role is important in chronic inflammation, as the early stages of inflammation are dominated by neutrophils, which are ingested by macrophages if they come of age (see CD31 for a description of this process).
+This role is important in chronic inflammation, as the early stages of inflammation are dominated by neutrophils, which expend themselves and are ingested by macrophages.
+Macrophages normally present themselves at the wound site within 2 days following the injury.

 The neutrophils are at first attracted to a site, where they perform their function and die, before they or their neutrophil extracellular traps are phagocytized by the macrophages.
-When at the site, the first wave of neutrophils, after the process of aging and after the first 48 hours, stimulate the appearance of the macrophages whereby these macrophages will then ingest the aged neutrophils.
+The first wave of neutrophils acts for approximately 2 days at the site and signals to attract macrophages.
+These macrophages will then ingest the aged neutrophils.

 The removal of dying cells is, to a greater extent, handled by fixed macrophages, which will stay at strategic locations such as the lungs, liver, neural tissue, bone, spleen and connective tissue, ingesting foreign materials such as pathogens and recruiting additional macrophages if needed.
+The phagocytosis and clearance of apoptotic remains is called efferocytosis and is also carried out by other cell types, not all of which are professional phagocytes.

 When a macrophage ingests a pathogen, the pathogen becomes trapped in a phagosome, which then fuses with a lysosome.
 Within the phagolysosome, enzymes and toxic peroxides digest the pathogen.
-However, some bacteria, such as Mycobacterium tuberculosis, have become resistant to these methods of digestion.
-Typhoidal Salmonellae induce their own phagocytosis by host macrophages in vivo, and inhibit digestion by lysosomal action, thereby using macrophages for their own replication and causing macrophage apoptosis.
-Macrophages can digest more than 100 bacteria before they finally die due to their own digestive compounds.
+However, some bacteria (such as Mycobacterium tuberculosis) have become resistant to these methods of digestion.
+Typhoidal Salmonellae induce their own phagocytosis by host macrophages in vivo and inhibit digestion by lysosomal action, thereby using macrophages for their own replication and causing macrophage apoptosis.
+Macrophages are capable of engulfing and digesting many bacteria during their life.
+They can die eventually due to factors including pathogenic cytotoxicity, oxidative stress, and phagocytosis-induced apoptosis.
+Phagocytosis-induced apoptosis results from the powerful apoptotic stimulus of consuming bacteria and is observed in (at least) macrophages and neutrophils.